commercetools/sphere-node-product-csv-sync/README.md

 ## Product State

-This sub command allows you to publish/unpublish or delele as set of (or all) products with once call.
+This sub command allows you to publish/unpublish or delete as set of (or all) products with a single call.

 ### Usage